Skip to main content

 General

 • Typically, there is no need to perform separate demonstrations or develop slides for CEFs during the reviews.
 Providing the appropriate evidence and accounting for discussion time on the review agenda for additional questions from CMS is sufficient.
-Files uploaded to CMS Box as evidence for CEFs should not be redacted.
-This includes, but is not limited to, security risk assessments, penetration tests, screenshots, or reports that include PHI/PII.
+Files uploaded to CMS designated repository as evidence for CEFs should not be redacted.
+This includes, but is not limited to, security risk assessments, penetration tests, screenshots, or reports that include Protected Health Information (PHI) and Personally Identifiable Information (PII).

 • Not every CEF requirement will apply to every system.
 For example, CEF 17 is related to Eligibility and Enrollment systems and does not apply to a Provider Management module.
 In this scenario, a state would mark the CEF as “Not Applicable” in the Intake Form and provide a brief explanation as to why the state believes the CEF is not applicable to their system.